samehkhalil/una-health-challenge/README.md

 Due to the nature of the challenge, I Have made some assumptions, in a real world scenario, access to product owner and other teams is available to clear out each assumption.

 - The main value to record in a reading, csv file data rows, is "Glukosewert-Verlauf mg/dL" / Glucose Value, if non existant in a record, it will be discarded.
+- data in date time field has no timezone data, timezones are ignored by setting USE_TZ to False

+## Improvements

+Due the time constraints some imporovements could be added to the codebase

+- More Testing
+- Post endpoint would accept a file and load it to database instead of reading sample files.
+- Remove unused Django apps, static files, messages...etc